flotpython/webintro/notebooks/30-js-intro.md

      to user-triggered event -->
 <div id="button"
      onclick="toggle()">
-  click me to hide or show next item
+  click to hide or show next item
 </div>
 <div id="area">
     This area will come and go